dmitry-t/ctemplator/README.md

 CTemplator
 ==========

-A C++ template engine with a simple API and customizable syntax.
+A text template engine with a simple API and customizable syntax, written in C++.